Flash BRT: U.S. 29 corridor

 In the corridor which is currently in operation, the Flash BRT service has two routes designated as Blue and Orange running along U.S. 29, both beginning at the Silver Spring Metro station and extending northeast.
-Route Blue has six total bus stops, ending at Burtonsville Park and Ride (route is planned to have nine total bus stops and end at the mall at Columbia Transit Center).
-Route Orange has eleven total bus stops, ending at Briggs Chaney Park and Ride.
+Route Blue has 10 total bus stops, ending at the Mall in Columbia.
+Route Orange has 11 total bus stops, ending at Briggs Chaney Park and Ride.

 The two routes designated as Blue and Orange started on October 14, 2020, replacing Ride On route 129 and Metrobus route Z11.
 All the buses go along the shoulder of U.S. 29 along the northern end of the route, with the remainder of the service using mixed-traffic roadways.
 The buses receive signal priority at some intersections.

-Howard County has studied the possibility of extending the Flash Blue line on the U.S. 29 corridor from Burtonsville Park and Ride to the mall at Columbia Transit Center through Maryland Route 99 in Ellicott City.